 Library and Archives Hours

-To promote and advance play scholarship, The Strong invites academic professionals, independent scholars, museum scholars, and advanced graduate students at the Masters or PhD level to apply for research fellowships available through the Brian Sutton-Smith Library and Archives of Play.
+To promote and advance play scholarship, The Strong invites academic professionals, independent scholars, museum scholars, and advanced graduate students at the MA or PhD level to apply for research fellowships available through the Brian Sutton-Smith Library and Archives of Play.
 Fellowships provide financial support for scholarly play research conducted on site at The Strong in Rochester, New York, for periods of study ranging from one to four weeks.
 Learn more about past fellowship recipients and their work.